facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

     -H "authorization: Bearer $REGISTRY_TOKEN"
 ```

-We are issuing a DELETE to the manifest endpoint, using the SHA digest as an identifier for the specific resource that we want to delete; this last API endpoint looks like this:
+We are issuing **a DELETE request** to the manifest endpoint, using the **SHA digest as an identifier** for the specific resource that we want to delete; this last API endpoint looks like the previous one:

 ```
 https://gitlab.facile.it/v2/facile/my-project/php-ci/manifests/9170f905754579832799afb8e65c89441c794596eb1c4fe2ac88e4a8ff1dfec0